Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 When it is given

-start of the influenza season, which is usually in winter.
+start of the influenza season.

 Vaccination should be repeated every year as new types of influenza virus can appear

-If a dose is missed
+If the dose is missed

 After receiving Influvac Tetra